 It might be useful to think of a project as a large folder.
 It contains datasets along with queries and their output tables.
 In a Redivis project, these entities are visually arranged to make it easy to see how your queries and tables are related to each other, and to make it easier to make changes that affect your whole project.

 The left side of the screen is where you'll see all entities that currently exist in your project.
+By default this is laid out as a tree of connected nodes to better understand connections between tables.
+You can also switch this view to a list.
 If you created this project from a dataset you'll see a rectangle with the dataset name next to it to start.

 Each shape on the minimap represents a different entity in your project.